How to send email from Claude.

 I've been building email platforms for over a decade now, and I still hate switching tabs to send a campaign.
 You're in the terminal, you're in the zone, everything is flowing.
 Then some marketing task pulls you into a browser, a dashboard, a drag-and-drop editor.
 By the time you've found the right template, you've forgotten what you were working on ten minutes ago.

 That tab-switching tax is exactly why we built MCP email into nitrosend.
 With Claude Code MCP, you can send email from Claude Code directly.
-Campaigns, transactional messages, automation flows, contact management.
+Campaigns, automation flows, contact management.
 All from the terminal.
 No dashboard required.

 What you need